privacypass/challenge-bypass-extension/README.md

 ## Cryptography

 Cryptography is implemented using the elliptic-curve library [SJCL](https://github.com/bitwiseshiftleft/sjcl) and compression of points is done in accordance with the standard SEC1.
 This work uses the NIST standard P256 elliptic curve for performing operations.
 Third-party implementers should note that the outputs of the hash-to-curve, key derivation, and point encoding functions must match their Go equivalents exactly for interaction with our server implementation.
 More information about this will be provided when the edge implementation is open-sourced.

+## Acknowledgements

+The creation of Privacy Pass has been a joint effort by the team made up of George Tankersley, Ian Goldberg, Nick Sullivan, Filippo Valsorda and myself.

+We would also like to thank Eric Tsai for creating the logo and extension design, Dan Boneh for helping us develop key parts of the protocol, as well as Peter Wu and Blake Loring for their helpful code reviews.
+We would also like to acknowledge Sharon Goldberg, Christopher Wood, Peter Eckersley, Brian Warner, Zaki Manian, Tony Arcieri, Prateek Mittal, Zhuotao Liu, Isis Lovecruft, Henry de Valence, Mike Perry, Trevor Perrin, Zi Lin, Justin Paine, Marek Majkowski, Eoin Brady, Aaran McGuire, and many others who were involved in one way or another and whose efforts are appreciated.